wagtail/wagtail-live/docs/development.md

 ## Code style linting

-Check code style of all files (requires GNU Make to be installed)
+Check the code style of all files (requires GNU Make to be installed):

 ```shell
 make lint
 ```

-Fix any errors that can be automatically fixed
+Fix any errors that can be automatically fixed:

 ```shell
 make format